The Outfield

-The Outfield were an English rock band based in London.
-The band achieved success in the mid-1980s and are best remembered for their hit single, "Your Love".
+The Outfield were an English pop rock band formed in London in 1984.
+The band achieved success in the mid-1980s and are best remembered for their hit single "Your Love".
 The band's lineup consisted of guitarist John Spinks, vocalist and bassist Tony Lewis, and drummer Alan Jackman.

-They had an unusual experience for a British band in that they enjoyed commercial success in the US, but never in their homeland.
-The band began recording during the mid-1980s, and released their first album, Play Deep, in 1985 through Columbia Records.
-The album reached No. 9 on the Billboard 200 list and then reached triple platinum in the United States.
+The band achieved commercial success in the United States but did not gain similar recognition in their home country, the United Kingdom.
+They began recording in the mid-1980s and released their first album, Play Deep, in 1985 through Columbia Records.
+The album was No. 9 on the Billboard 200 list and went double platinum in the United States.
 The band's single "Your Love" reached No. 6 on the Billboard Hot 100 as well as No. 7 on the Mainstream Rock chart, and it became their signature song.
-The band continued to record and tour through the 1980s and then into the early 1990s.
-While subsequent albums Bangin' (1987) and Voices of Babylon (1989) saw some chart successes, the group's popularity waned.
+The Outfield continued to record and tour into the early 1990s.
+While the albums Bangin' (1987) and Voices of Babylon (1989) had some chart successes, the group's popularity waned.

-Drummer Alan Jackman left and now as a duo, they recorded Diamond Days in 1991.
-After the disappointing response to their 1992 album Rockeye, which represented a shift towards progressive rock and arena rock, the group essentially disbanded in the 1990s.
-They resumed touring in 1998, and thereafter released two live albums via their website, along with a new studio album, Any Time Now in 2004, which was later re-released in 2006.
+After drummer Alan Jackman left in 1989, the Outfield became a duo and recorded Diamond Days in 1991.
+After a disappointing response to their 1992 album Rockeye, which represented a shift towards progressive rock and arena rock, the group pretty much disbanded in the 1990s.
+They resumed touring in 1998 and released two live albums via their website, along with a new studio album, Any Time Now in 2004, which was later re-released in 2006.
 In 2011, the band released their final album, Replay, with original drummer Alan Jackman re-joining the band.
-Spinks died in 2014 after which the group officially disbanded.
+Spinks died in 2014, after which the group officially disbanded.

 On 22 March 2018, lead singer/bassist Tony Lewis announced a solo album called Out of the Darkness, which was released on 29 June 2018 through Madison Records.
-Lewis died on October 19, 2020, aged 62.
+Lewis died on 19 October 2020, aged 62.